bhavyaEE/RISCV-CPU/README.md

 **Creation of Data Memory module** - In order to create the Data memory module I refered to the final RISC-V diagram.
 The inputs to the module were the data memory address (ALUout), the write data, write enable, clock, ALUout and read data.

 **Data Memory Address**- The Data Memory address consisted of 32 bits from the ALUout.
 The ALUout is the addition of rst1 and Immidient sign extended.
+**Write Enable**- According to the RISC-V diagram the write enable comes from a signal within the control unit called MemWrite.
+I created logic within the control unit to set Memwrite to high if the opcode of the instruction was for a store instruction, as this would require writing to the memory.
+**Write Data**- This will take in the data value that will be written into the data memory address if write enable is high (you are implementing a store instruction).
+Write Data is driven by the value of rst2 from the value within RD2.

 Debugging: